Ambient Sound Generator. A listening device (or, a jukebox) for ambient soundscapes.

 Software

 The core system is written in Python.
 Audio playback is handled by mpv 2, while sound effects and text-to-speech (eSpeak 3) run alongside it, allowing the system to speak, react, and provide feedback.
 A custom control layer manages buffering, transitions / audio ducking, and failure states.
 An admin layer enables remote control and debugging over SSH.
-Data is stored in a simple SQLite database, and a set of Python utility scripts helps curate and manage the various audio sources and files.
+Data is stored in a simple SQLite database, and a set of Python utility scripts helps curate, condition and manage the various audio sources and files.

 ASG> status Currently playing: chichibu yatake [64423] +------------------------------+ | [x] [ ] [ ] [x] [x] [x] | | [x] [ ] [x] [x] [x] [ ] | | [ ] [ ] [x] [x] [x] [x] | | [ ] [ ] [ ] [ ] [ ] [ ] | +------------------------------+ ASG>